A kitchen makeover can add sparkle to a home and enhance its appeal to prospective buyers. The job doesn’t have to cost thousands of dollars.

 The Focus Mantra/Getty Images

 New counters and floors will probably test your kitchen remodel budget and your handiwork.
-But if you’re up for it, either one of these changes can have a dramatic impact on your kitchen’s appearance.
+If you’re up for it, either of these changes can have a dramatic impact on your kitchen’s appearance.

-Similarly, Davis points out that you can install laminate countertops on top of existing counters.
+Similarly, you can install laminate countertops on top of existing counters.
 Hardware stores sell countertops for as little as $45 per section.
-And if you’re looking for an installation tutorial, the experts say you can find a lot of quality presentations on YouTube.
-Just remember to keep a laptop or tablet handy as a reference.

 Replacing kitchen appliances may exceed your budget.
 But if you’re willing to accept minor imperfections, it is possible to pick up a new appliance for less than $500.